-If you suffer from perfectionism, like me, then you’ll know what I’m talking about here.
+If you suffer from perfectionism, then you’ll know what I’m talking about here.

-I’ve been staring at this chest of drawers that serves as our family’s craft cabinet for about three weeks.
+For about three weeks I’ve been staring at a chest of drawers that serves as our family’s craft cabinet.
 It’s totally disheveled — scrapbook paper rests under a baggie of googly eyes; Christmas ornaments are somehow tucked in amongst the stickers and glitter pens.
-It honestly hasn’t been organized since we moved here four months ago.

 I need to go through it and put things in order.
-A few hours of shuffling and sorting, and the craft supplies would be organized and easy to find.
+After a few hours of shuffling and sorting, and the craft supplies would be organized and easy to find.

 But I haven’t started the project because the ideal craft cabinet in my head would take an entire afternoon, and a constantly nursing newborn and two preschoolers in the house means I barely get five minutes to focus on anything.

 I’ve put it off because if I can’t do it perfectly, I think it’s better not to touch it at all.